wareya/BBAE/design.md

-ptralias_merge iptr iptr // Evaluates to the left iptr, but with aliasing analysis that aliases both the left and right iptr. ptralias_disjoint iptr iptr // Evaluates to the left iptr, starting with the aliasing analysis of the left iptr, but asserting that the output iptr and the right iptr cannot be used to derive eachother or point to each other's data. ptralias_bless iptr // Evaluates to iptr, but with universal aliasing. ptralias_curse iptr // Evaluates to iptr, but with no aliasing (i.e. is assumed to point to different data than any prior-existant pointer, including the original iptr).
+ptralias_merge iptr iptr // Evaluates to the left iptr, but with aliasing analysis that aliases both the left and right iptr. ptralias_disjoint iptr iptr // Evaluates to the left iptr, starting with the aliasing analysis of the left iptr, but asserting that the output iptr and the right iptr cannot be used to derive eachother or point to each other's data. ptralias_bless iptr // Evaluates to iptr, but with universal aliasing. ptralias_curse iptr // Evaluates to iptr, but with no aliasing (i.e. is assumed to point to different data than any prior-existant pointer, **including the original iptr**).

-ptr_to_i64 iptr // returns an i64 with the same value as the given pointer int_to_ptr_blessed i // returns an iptr with the same value as an integer, and universal aliasing. primarily used for int-punned pointers. int_to_ptr_cursed i // returns an iptr with the same value as an integer, and no aliasing. primarily used for offsets.
+ptr_to_int iptr // returns an int of the native pointer size with the same value as the given pointer. int_to_ptr_blessed i // returns an iptr with the same value as an integer, and universal aliasing. primarily used for int-punned pointers. int must be of the native pointer size. int_to_ptr_cursed i // returns an iptr with the same value as an integer, and no aliasing. primarily used for offsets. int must be of the native pointer size.

-symbol_lookup <raw text> <int literal> // does implementation-defined symbol lookup, returning an iptr (must be able to find functions, globals and static defined in the current module) symbol_lookup_unsized <raw text> // same, but without an aliasing region size
-// see rest of documentation for explanation of the difference between symbol_lookup and symbol_lookup_unsized
 ```

 ------